opulencephp/docs/view-fortune.md

     1. `string $name` - The name of the http-equiv attribute, eg "refresh"
     2. `mixed $value` - The value of the attribute
 * `httpMethodInput()`
-  * Returns HTML used to spoof HTTP request methods besides `POST` and `GET`
+  * Returns HTML used to spoof Http request methods besides `POST` and `GET`
   * Accepts the following arguments:
-    1. `string $httpMethod` - The HTTP request method to spoof, eg "DELETE"
+    1. `string $httpMethod` - The Http request method to spoof, eg "DELETE"
 * `metaDescription()`
   * Returns HTML used to display a meta description
   * Accepts the following arguments: